soroush62/Creating-a-Formula-1-Data-Analysis-in-Python-with-LightningChart/README.md

 ---

-## 5. TripleAxis: RPM, Speed, and Throttle Over Time
+## 5. RPM, Speed, and Throttle Over Time
 - **Description**: This multi-line chart overlays engine RPM, speed, and throttle data over time, using separate Y-axes for clarity.
 The chart enables analysis of how these parameters interact during a lap.
 - **Results**: The chart reveals a direct correlation between these three features.
 For instance, an increase in throttle input results in higher engine RPM and speed, highlighting the dynamic relationship between power delivery and acceleration.
 - **Use Case**: This chart is critical for optimizing throttle response and analyzing how engine performance impacts lap times.